 Direct access to the protocol co-authors.
 We don't just implement the spec — we wrote it.

-Read the official OpenNHP Internet-Draft, to be published January 2026.
+Read the official OpenNHP Internet-Draft, published January 2026.

 Explore the reference implementation.
 MIT licensed, community maintained.